When do children start losing teeth?

 The lateral incisors are next in falling out after the central incisors.
 The upper lateral incisors are typically the first to loosen up and the lower teeth usually loosen up later on.
 Generally, this occurs around ages 7-8 years old.

 Your children are more comfortable with the concept of the teeth falling out at this age.
-It must not be a frightening event because they will have previously some teeth before losing the lateral incisors.
+It must not be a frightening event because they will have previously lost some teeth before losing the lateral incisors.

 Let’s see those choppers: Primary first molars